 “Yeah, sorry hon, your charm isn’t gonna work on gangbangers armed to the teeth.
 Run it again, then I’ll give you your costumes.”

 “If only I could believe Alex was a gangbanger,” Frits sighed.
-“Costumes?
+“Wait, costumes?
 What?”

 Quinn nodded.
 “They came in last night.
 Scott’s people deliver.
 And if you want me to, one of you needs to give me a clean takedown.”